Women, Infant, and Children program (WIC)

 Eligible participants are issued the IWIC EBT card which can be used at WIC approved stores to receive specified foods approved through the WIC program.

-WIC Foods: – milk, juice, cheese, yogurt, tofu, beans, eggs, cereal, whole wheat bread, pasta, tortillas, peanut butter, infant formula, infant foods, and infant cereal.
+WIC Foods: – milk, juice, cheese, yogurt, tofu, beans, eggs, cereal, whole wheat bread, pasta, tortillas, peanut butter, fruits, vegetables, infant formula, infant foods, and infant cereal.

 Nutrition Education is provided to participants on a variety of topics including iron-rich foods, shopping on a budget, healthy snacks for children and more.